 - Processing Network Visa

-- Earn 4X points per $1 spent on takeout, dining, and food delivery
+- 4X points on dining, takeout, and restaurant delivery

-- Earn 2X points per $1 spent at grocery stores, grocery delivery, streaming services and gas stations
+- 2X points at grocery stores, grocery delivery, gas stations, and EV charging stations

 - Intro Purchase APR: 0% for 12 months from account opening date

 - Regular Purchase APR: 17.24% to 26.24% variable based on creditworthiness and the Prime Rate